-The NRL offer a range of classroom resources for Teachers to implement into their classroom activities.
+The NRL offer a range of classroom and physical activity resources for Teachers to implement into their classroom activities.
 Please see below a number of classroom resources for Teachers:

 Welcome to Rugby League Reads Book Club!
 Each Rugby League Reads Reading Captain has launched his own book club for students to become a part of.
 Simply log in and register for the NRL Book Club of your choice and throughout the Rugby League season, log all the books you read and help your Reading Captain win the Reading Premiership!